 PEMBREY and BURRY PORT HERITAGE GROUP

-This project was undertaken by a community volunteer group, led by Edward Davies, with HLF funding to help make the industrial and maritime heritage of the area more visible and show its importance to, not only the development of the town but for its future also.
+This project was undertaken by a community volunteer group, led by Edward Davies, with HLF funding to help make the industrial and maritime heritage of the area more visible and show how important it was for the development of the town and also for its future.

 Nine heritage boards have been placed around the area that each focus on different aspects of this past, which can be located using the trail leaflet.
 There are QR codes on each board that will link you to the relevant web-page where you can access a miniature version of the board to view on your device as you walk around the trails, or you can browse the information at your leisure when you get home.